Michasa/blockchain-developer-bootcamp-final-project/README.md

 #### Tests

-This project contains approximately 50 tests to test the various aspects of both these contracts from start to finish of the proposed use of my smart-contract application.
+This project contains approximately 50 tests (woo TDD) to test the various aspects of both these contracts from start to finish of the proposed use of my smart-contract application.
 The _utils_ folder contains various constants and functions that are used repeatedly in the tests.
 To run them all use the command:

 ```bash
 truffle test